GTK-lab/nextflow-awsbatch/README.md

 ## A larger example: SARS-CoV-2 in Singapore

 Now, let's try to scale our analysis up from three HBA sequences to a thousand SARS-CoV-2 viral genomes.
-First, download a collection of SARS-CoV-2 genomes from the [GISAID database](https://www.gisaid.org/) (registration required), filtering by location to "Asia/Singapore" (or your region of choice).
+First, download a collection of SARS-CoV-2 genomes from the [GISAID database](https://www.gisaid.org/) (registration required), filtering by location to "Asia/Singapore" or region of your liking.
 Next, upload the gzipped FASTA file of the downloaded genomes onto AWS S3.

 Now, all we have to do is to replace the input channel path with the newly uploaded SARS-CoV-2 genomes: